Booking a wedding venue is so much better than a backyard wedding.

 I know, I know, I’m biased, so of course I’d say that – but there are a lot of things that going in to hosting a wedding day that you may not have even thought about or realized.

-Backyard weddings often end up costing more than weddings held at a venue (especially now that we’re offering mini-mony packages for 2021).
+Backyard weddings often end up costing more than weddings held at a venue.
 While it seems like, up front, it will save you money, it really doesn’t.
 Some of the reasons why will be covered below.
 A venue can amortize these costs between all of the weddings they’ll host in a year – you’re doing it as a one time investment.

 Surprisingly, the biggest cost at weddings isn’t the venue – it’s the food/beverages.
 The average cost per plate is between $50-100.
 That’s $5000-10000 for 100 guests, regardless of venue or backyard.